joshuamkite/tarot-card-shuffle-draw-web/README.md

 ## Tests

-Subsequently I have added some unit tests generated with ChatGPT.
+Subsequently I added some unit tests generated with ChatGPT.
 These cover a subset of the code for reasons I have written about more extensively at my website.
 Currently coverage is reported as:

 ```golang
 go test -cover